A little bit about Wildlife Planet

 Here are some of our safari highlights, the little things we have learnt over the years that will help make your holiday the envy of everyone you know.

 If you have a place in mind but don’t know when to go, take a peek… If you have the time but not the place, let this open your eyes to some of your options – then let us show you a world of possibilities.

 The best time to see gorillas in the Bwindi Impenetrable Forest Reserve as the climate is drier and cooler for hiking in the rainforests.

 A great time to do a self-drive journey along The Garden Route along the east coast of South Africa taking in the Addo National Park and Knysna and visit the Cape Winelands ending in Cape Town.

-Witness the spectacle of thousands of newly-born wildebeests in the southern Serengeti Game Reserve, along with hundreds of predators.
+Witness the spectacle of thousands of newly-born wildebeest in the southern Serengeti Game Reserve, along with hundreds of predators.

-Explore the Kalahari just after the rains – the Kalahari migration of zebra, amazing birdlife and engage with San, a tribe that has occupied this part of Africa longer than anyone else.
+Explore the Kalahari just after the rains – the Kalahari zebra migration, amazing birdlife and engage with San, a tribe that has occupied this part of Africa longer than anyone else.

 Take a Dhow safari in the Quirimba Archipelago – dive in the warmer waters and explore Ibo Island and spend a day on Ilha de Mozambique, the landing point for the Portuguese explorers in 1507.

 Explore the Masai Mara outside the peak holiday period and discover the wild side away from the tourists.